KOUVOLA - HANKO

 The Kouvola-Hanko route can toured self-sufficient using the campsites and wilderness shelters on the way, but also completely without camping gear, sleeping in B&Bs and hotels – at least when you have booked your accommodation well in advance.
 The best way to enjoy the route is probably to combine the best of both worlds, enjoying a perfect mix of the best camping sites and the most interesting guesthouse options.

 Read more about the route and a detailed route description in the 'Trail notes' blow...

-For 2022 the train connection between Karjaa and Hanko is replaced by busses due to railway renovation work.
+Till the early 2024 the train connection between Karjaa and Hanko is replaced by busses due to railway renovation work.
 Unfortunately, there is room for only 3 bikes per bus and the space for the bike cannot be booked in advance.
-The railway connections opens again for 2023, but for now have some flexibility in your schedule to get out of Hanko or simply ride back to Karjaa along the northern gravel routes of the Hanko peninsula, to catch a train back to Helsinki.
+The railway connections opens again for the summer of 2024, but for now have some flexibility in your schedule to get out of Hanko or simply ride back to Karjaa along the northern gravel routes of the Hanko peninsula, to catch a train back to Helsinki.

 The Western Uusimaa Loop, Ring G, Nuuksio National Park Overnighter and Sipoonkorpi National Park Overnighter use parts of the Hanko–Kouvola trail, and if there is no time for a longer trip, they also offer a taste of the Kouvola–Hanko route.